 Try GoNoodle during Your Morning Meeting

-Now that you know how to use GoNoodle for your morning meeting, it’s time to get started.
+Now that you know how to use GoNoodle for your morning meeting, it’s time to start.

-If you would like to check out my year-long curriculum to help you teach classroom community, mindfulness, and character education click here.
+If you want to check out my year-long curriculum to help you teach classroom community, mindfulness, and character education, click here.

 Want a Morning Meeting Freebie?

 An important component of building a classroom community is the environment.
-Hanging pictures of kids on the wall, displaying student-made work and interactive bulletin boards are a great way to spruce up the environment.
+Hanging pictures of kids on the wall, displaying student-made work, and interactive bulletin boards are great ways to spruce up the environment.
 Here is a fun bulletin board idea you can try in your classroom.
 Sign-up below: